 This DIY Natural Cleaning Spray Is Not for:

 - Painted surfaces.
-This will remove some water-soluble paints
+This may remove paint...

 - Cleaning floors (this formula isn’t concentrated enough, but you could easily adapt it to make one that is)